Introduction

 What is MongoDB?

 MongoDB is a document-oriented NoSQL database that is used to hold data across numerous servers and is designed to provide high performance and scalability.
-It uses documents and collections to store data in a more efficient and flexible way than traditional relational databases proving to be a great choice for applications that need to store large amounts of data and require quick access to that data.
+It uses documents and data collections together to store data in a more efficient and flexible way than traditional relational databases proving to be a great choice for applications that need to store large amounts of data and require quick access to that data.
 It also offers powerful features such as full-text search and sharding, which provide great scalability and performance to its users.
 With its user-friendliness, MongoDB is an ideal solution for users that need to work with a large amount of data.

 MySQL is an open-source relational database management system (RDBMS) that is used in a wide range of applications, from small websites to large corporate applications.
 It is the world's most popular open-source RDBMS and is widely used for web applications and content management systems and is highly reliable, secure, and fast, providing users with a wide variety of features and tools to meet their data storage needs.